NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 That first instruction moves the quadword (64-bit value) at the address `[rsi+0x8]` into `rdx`.
 What's in `rsi`, the full 64-bit Source Index register?
 Turns out, that's the _second_ argument in the Linux x86_64 calling convention.
 So in C, this is the value `argv + 8` or, because `argv` is of type `char**`, `argv[1]`.

 The next instruction moves and extends with zeroes (`movzx`) a single byte from the memory address stored in `rdx`; in other words, `*argv[1]`, or `argv[1][0]`.
-The Accumulator register now has all zeroes except for the last 8 bytes, which contain the first byte of `argv[1]`, the the command line argument to the program.
+The Accumulator register now has all zeroes except for the last 8 bits, which contain the first byte of `argv[1]`, the the command line argument to the program.

-`test al,al` is equivalent to `cmp al, 0`. `al` is the lower 8 bytes of the Accumulator register.
+`test al,al` is equivalent to `cmp al, 0`. `al` is the lower 8 bits of the Accumulator register.
 Essentially, this block is equivalent to the C code:

 <pre><code class="c">
 if (argv[1][0] == 0) {